rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W11.md

 **Light** is electromagnetic radiation, and **color** is its frequency, in other word: Light is oscillating electric and magnetic fields and its frequency determines the color of the light.

 Most light is _not visible_ to the human eye.
-The frequencies that are visible to the human eyes are valled the **visible spectrum.** These frequencies are what we think of as color.
+The frequencies that are visible to the human eyes are called the **visible spectrum.** These frequencies are what we think of as color.

 ![](./Figures/VisComp_Fig11-1.PNG)

 ### 6.1.2 Description Of Light

 We already saw the **emission spectrum** for the sun.
 In general, it tells us how much light is _produced_ and is useful to compare against other sources of light, such as lightbulbs.
-Another very useful description is the **absorption spectrum**, which tells us how much ligh is _absorbed,_ e.g. turned into heat.
+Another very useful description is the **absorption spectrum**, which tells us how much light is _absorbed,_ e.g. turned into heat.
 It is useful to characterize color of paint, ink, etc.

 While the emission spectrum is intensity as a function of frequency, the absorption spectrum is a fraction absorbed as a function of frequency.
 Light that is not absorbed is _reflected._